Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 What else needs to be addressed in your divorce?
 If you have children aged 18 or younger, we discuss the need for a parenting plan and resources to guide you.
 If you are planning to live apart for a while before your divorce is finalized, we strategize how to set up two households and split costs.
 We can examine optimal tax filing strategies before and after divorce, or explore how ex-spouse Social Security benefits may work on your behalf.
 Or we’ll take an extra session to dive deeper into one of the five topics above.

 For a fraction of an attorney’s retainer fee, invest in these 1:1 strategy sessions and start your divorce off on the right foot.
-Yes, you likely need an attorney on your team — but let’s figure out the most cost-effective way to get you good legal counsel.
+Yes, you’ll likely need an attorney on your team — but let’s figure out the most cost-effective way to get you the right legal counsel for your situation.

-Completing my Finances First Framework strategy series gives you the building blocks you will need for your divorce process.
+The Finances FIRST strategy series gives you the foundational building blocks you will need for your divorce process.
+The primary deliverable is an inventory of your assets and debts, along with suggested division scenarios.

-You can take these to your attorney and be welcomed as a model client.
+☑️ You can take this financial information to your attorney and be welcomed as a model client.

-Or you can take them to your kitchen table and present a clear, fair proposal to your spouse.
+☑️ Or you can take it to your kitchen table and present a clear, fair proposal to your spouse.

 (And if you aren’t in full agreement, I can suggest mediators who will get you there.)

-✅ Six personalized 1:1 coaching sessions (via Zoom) — each up to 90 minutes in length, structured yet flexible.
+✅ Six private 1:1 coaching sessions (via Zoom or in person) — each up to 90 minutes in length, structured yet flexible for where you’re at.

 ✅ Customized checklists, templates, and tools to simplify gathering your financial information.

-✅ An inventory and initial analysis of your assets and liabilities, and potential tax implications of division.
+✅ An inventory and initial analysis of your assets and liabilities, suggested split scenarios, and potential tax implications of division.

 ✅ Guidance on understanding child support calculations and spousal support variables.